Expand the Scope of Your Medical Education:

 An accelerated, one-year option for the MPH degree program is available upon approval from Chamberlain, making it an option for RUSM alumni who have one year free before starting residency.

-Scholarships for the MPH degree program are available to RUSM students who apply and qualify.
+Scholarships for the MPH degree program are available to incoming RUSM students who apply and qualify.
 Scholarships cover tuition at 100%, however, applicable books and fees are the responsibility of the student.
+Current students who apply and qualify may benefit from special tuition rates if approved.
 Please contact Admissions for more information.